:::

 The Global Village Sculpture

-The Rising Sun Above Hsuehshan Tunnel
+The Rising Sun Above Hsueh-Shan Tunnel

-The sculpture portraying the Hsuehshan Tunnel of the Taipei-Ilan Expressway was presented to Clement C. P. Chang in 1990, by “The Association for Promoting Taipei-Yilan Rapid Transit System”, and was designed by the famous Designer Zerman Hu and Lanyang Master-Sculptor Yu Yu Yang (Yang Ying-feng) under the commission of “The Ilan Association, Taipei Chapter.”
-The sculpture was shaped in the form of an ancient Chinese hieroglyph “山” (shan meaning “mountain”).
-In the sculpture, the Hsuehshan Tunnel is located at the lower corner on the left of the shan, while at the upper corner on the left is the golden sun, just rising from the Pacific Ocean and shining over Lanyang.
-The original sculpture was made from gilded stainless steel.
-Yet to celebrate the completion of the Lanyang Campus and the opening of the Taipei-Ilan Expressway, Arthur Yang – the son of Master Yu Yu Yang – was entrusted with the task of enlarging the original sculpture into a stainless artwork 241 cm high and 270 cm wide.
-The giant sculpture is installed on the lawn in front of the “Clement Chang International Conference Hall” at the Lanyang Campus, so that Lanyang residents and Tamkang faculty and students, as well as visitors from home or overseas, may appreciate the artwork and pay their respects to the unsung heroes who contributed to building the Expressway.
-It also symbolizes that Tamkang University, which begins at Tamsui, is connected in heart with Lanyang through the Hsuehshan Tunnel.
+In celebrating the completion of the Lanyang Campus, the sculpture portraying the Hsuehshan Tunnel of the Taipei-Yilan Expressway was presented to Dr. Clement C. P. Chang in 1990, by “The Association for Promoting Taipei-Yilan Rapid Transit System,” and was designed by the famous Designer Zerman Hu and Lanyang Master-Sculptor Yu Yu Yang (Ying-Feng Yang) under the commission of “The Yilan Association, Taipei Chapter.”
+The sculpture was shaped in the form of an ancient Chinese hieroglyph “” (“shan” meaning “mountain”).
+In the sculpture, the Hsueh-Shan Tunnel is located at the lower corner on the left of the shan, while at the upper corner on the left is a golden sun, rising over the Pacific Ocean and shining over Lanyang, allowing Lanyang residents and TKU faculty and students, as well as visitors from home or overseas, to appreciate the artwork and pay their respects to the unsung heroes who contributed to the building of the Expressway.

 cron web_use_log